namkoong-lab/QGym/README.md

 ## Defining a Queueing Policy

-The queueing policy is defined in the `configs/model` directory.
+Parameters for a queueing policy is defined in a file under `configs/model` directory.
 Each YAML file contains the following important hyperparameters:
 - `test_batch_size`: The batch size for the test set.
 - `num_epochs`: The number of epochs to train the policy.
 - `test_policy`, `train_policy`: Assignment algorithm.
 Supported options are `linear_assignment`, `sinkhorn`, and `softmax`.